 During the first half of 2010, the EPA promulgated rules that require states to use a combination of air quality monitoring and computer modeling to determine areas of each state that are in attainment with new NO2 and SO2 standards (attainment areas) and those areas that are not in attainment with such standards (nonattainment areas).
-During the third quarter of 2011, the EPA issued guidance to the regulated community on conducting refined air quality dispersion modeling and implementing the new NO2 and SO2 standards have been challenged by various large industry groups.
+During the third guarter of 2011, the EPA issued guidance to the regulated community on conducting refined air quality dispersion modeling and implementing the new NO, and SO, standards.
+The NO, and SO, standards have been challenged by various large industry groups.
 Accordingly, at this time, we are unable to predict the final impact of these standards.
 During June 2011, our Minnesota iron ore mining operations received a request from the MPCA to develop modeling and compliance plans and timelines by which each facility will demonstrate compliance with present and proposed NAAQS as well as regional haze requirements outlined in the State SIP.
 Compliance must be achieved by June 30, 2017.
 We continue to assess options by which to achieve compliance.